sonatype/docker-nexus3/README.md

 # sonatype/nexus3

-A Dockerfile for Sonatype Nexus Repository Manager 3, based on CentOS.
+A Dockerfile for Sonatype Nexus Repository Manager 3, based on Alpine Linux.
+Credits to [Anapsix Excellent alpine-java project](https://github.com/anapsix/docker-alpine-java "Anapsix Excellent alpine-java project").

 To run, binding the exposed port 8081 to the host.